JacobBaillie/Data-Science-Guide/sql.md

 USING events as e2
 WHERE e1.event = e2.event
 AND e1.date < e2.date
 -- This removes events of the same name, keeping only the most recent one

+UPDATE table
+SET col = ....
+-- can directly change the table without a select statement
 ```